Second U.S. pastor charged with violating public orders against large gatherings

 "Mr. Spell will have his day in court where he will be held responsible for his reckless and irresponsible decisions that endangered the health of his congregation and our community," Corcoran added.

-Spell, in a Facebook Live video after being served the summons at his church by two police officers, maintained his defiant stance.
+Earlier in the day, in a Facebook Live video, after being served the summons at his church by two police officers, he maintained his defiant stance.

-"We have not broken any law.
-We will not break any law," Spell said.

 As of Tuesday afternoon Louisiana had recorded more than 5,200 cases of coronavirus and 239 deaths, by CNN's count.